craftercms/docs/source/reference/install-craftercms.rst

 ---
 AWS
 ---

-You can use a `prebuilt AMI <https://aws.amazon.com/marketplace/seller-profile?id=6d75ffca-9630-44bd-90b4-ac0e99058995>`_ from the AWS marketplace.
+Follow the :ref:`run-using-aws-ami` to setup CrafterCMS authoring and delivery using Crafter's AWS AMIs.

 |hr|